syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 #### Add custom properties to component

-New custom properties can be added to the component to include additional features that are not natively supported in RDL or to process the current control specific features.
-The newly created properties need to be added to the `CustomProperties` collection of report item to serialize within RDL definition.
-The following code sample describes adding a custom property "BarcodeValue" to set the barcode custom report item value property.
+New custom properties can be added to the component to include additional features that are not natively supported in the RDL or to process the current control specific features.
+The newly created properties need to be added to the `CustomProperties` collection of the report item to serialize within RDL definition.
+The following code sample describes adding a custom property "BarcodeValue" to set the barcode custom report item value property:

 {% highlight c# %}
 [Browsable(true)]